LBL-EESA/TECA/doc/rtd/developer.rst

 Exceptions and exception safety
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * the code is NOT designed for exception safety.
-* use execptions only when absolutely necessary and the program
+* throw exceptions only when absolutely necessary and the program
   needs to terminate.

 Thread safety and MPI collectives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * design algorithms for thread per-pipeline invocation. this means avoiding the use of OpenMP for loop level parallelism.
-* algorithms need to be thread safe except for the first invokation of `get_output_metadata`.
+* algorithms need to be thread safe except for the first invocation of `get_output_metadata`.
-* MPI colectives are safe to use in the first invokation of `get_output_metadata`.
+* MPI collectives are safe to use in the first invocation of `get_output_metadata`.

 Testing
 ~~~~~~~